anergictcell/hpo/README.md

 > :warning: **Warning:** The library is a work in progress and I don't recommend using it at this stage.

 If you find this project interesting and want to contribute, please get in touch, I could definitely need some help.
 The code is not yet well documented and does not yet have many tests.
 At the moment, I'm primarily trying to get a working PoC.
 Once I'm there, I will adjust many method names and functionality and add more documentation and tests.
+The library does not contain any error handling and uses `unwrap` a lot - I plan to change this once I am ready to stabilize the overall API a bit more.

 If you have another usecase for the `hpo` crate namespace and would like to use it, please let me know.
 I don't want to block the crate name if there are better use-cases for it.